Rich Nigro elected as new Buffalo Teachers Federation president

 For the first time in more than 40 years, the Buffalo teachers union has a new president.

-Rich Nigro, a teacher in Buffalo Schools for 25 years, will take the helm after winning a runoff election that ended Monday.
+Rich Nigro, who's worked in Buffalo Public Schools for 25 years, will take the helm after winning a runoff election that ended Monday.

+"I'm grateful for the confidence members had in us," Nigro said Tuesday after results were released.
+"I'm excited to get started."

+Buffalo Teachers Federation President Philip Rumore announced Wednesday in a letter to teachers that he will step down from the role he has held since 1981 and retire.

 Marc Bruno, a history teacher at Riverside High School, was the runner-up with running mate Patrick Foster.
-Their platform won 31.8% of the vote in the runoff election.
+They won 31.8% of the runoff vote.

-More than half of the district's rank-and-file teachers flooded into Kleinhans Music Hall on Monday evening and overwhelmingly ratified a $243.7 million contract agreed upon by Buffalo Schools and the Buffalo Teachers Federation.

-After 21 two-year terms, BTF president Philip Rumore announced in April that he would retire when his term expired June 30.
-Rumore's negotiating tactics – applauded by some, criticized as unnecessarily stubborn and arcane by others – helped net Buffalo teachers a bump average salaries from $72,000 to $84,000.

 People are also reading…